-First announced at the 2014 Google I/O conference and later making its maiden voyage with Android 5.0 Lollipop, Google's Material Design represented a mobile-centric shift in the company's approach to design.
-Taking cues from paper and ink, Material Design uses shadows and edges to create a minimal experience that is scalable across all major platforms and devices.
+First announced at the 2014 Google I/O conference and later making its maiden voyage with Android 5.0 Lollipop, Google’s Material Design represented a mobile-centric shift in the company’s approach to design.
+Taking cues from paper and ink, Material Design is a visual language uses shadows and edges to create a minimal experience that is scalable across all major platforms and devices.

 To help developers, designers, and IT leaders get up to speed on Material Design, we’ve compiled the most important details and related resources on Google’s new design language into this living guide, which we’ll update periodically as new information becomes available.

 What is Material Design?
 Material Design is a design language developed by Google to provide continuity across its web and mobile products.

 Why does Material Design matter?
 Material Design provides a uniformity of experience that Google products have been lacking.
 It’s mobile-centric focus also represents an important shift in the company’s approach to design.

 Who does Material Design affect?
 End users will likely notice changes in the UX of many Google products.
 Developers and designers will need to slightly alter their approach to take full advantage of the Material Design.

 When was Material Design released?
 The source code for Material Design became generally available on November 3, 2014 and over the air (OTA) updates began on November 12, 2014.